OfficeDev/Office-Add-in-samples/Samples/Excel-Add-in-ChartAPI-Analysis-Data/README.md

 ## Features

-- Use Table and Range APIs to insert sample data.
+-Insert sample data into tables and ranges.
-- Use Chart APIs to help with data analysis, such as chart formatting, trend lines, and top-value calculations.
+- Use charts features, such as formatting, trend lines, and top-value calculations, to help with data analysis.

 ## How to run this sample